• Skip to primary navigation

 How to make a Whole orange cake

-• Orange, oil, eggs and sugar blended in a blender
+Orange, oil, eggs and sugar blended in a blender

 Blend orange, oil, eggs and sugar

-• Adding flour and baking powder to the orange mixture
+Adding flour and baking powder to the orange mixture

 Transfer the orange mixture to a bowl and add flour and baking powder

-• batter in the Bundt pan
+batter in the Bundt pan

 Transfer batter to a Bundt pan

-• orange cake already baked in the Bundt pan
+orange cake already baked in the Bundt pan

 Bake the cake at 350ºF (180ºC) for approximately 30 min.

-• drizzling orange glaze over the cake
+drizzling orange glaze over the cake

 Drizzle orange glaze over the cake

-Turn the cake up side down, if you prefer a rustic look
+Turn the cake upside down if you prefer a rustic look

 Add the sugar and blend a little more.
 You can use a spatula to remove any sugar that gets stuck to the sides of the blender.

 Once mixed and smooth, transfer the mixture to a bowl and add half of the flour and baking powder.
 Mix it with a whisk until it's almost completely incorporated.
-Add the rest of the flour and baking powder and finish incorporating them to the batter.
+Add the rest of the flour and baking powder and finish incorporating them into the batter.
 Don't overmix it; this could result in a tough cake.

 Making the Orange Glaze